 Comparing to organic fertilizers, synthetic fertilizers are generally better because most of them are soluble in water and available for immediate uptake.
 This allows the nutrient supply to be accurately controlled.
 In contrast, organic fertilizers need to be decomposed before being usable, and the decomposition process can be affected by many factors (for example, moisture, pH level, and temperature) and therefore unstable.

 Besides the basic nitrogen, phosphorus, and phosphorus (NPK), Haworthias also need various micronutrient for optimal growth.
+Giving Nitrogen the value of 100, below lists the ideal ratio of supplying essential elements, as a weight percentage of N. This ratio is roughly the same ratio found in plant tissues.
 An unbalanced nutrient availability can lead to deficiency and even toxicity.
-Giving Nitrogen the value of 100, the ideal supplement ratio of essential elements are listed below as a weight percentage of N.

 |Element||Ideal Range||Optimal Value|